FARM BUSINESS PLANNING

 Know your livestock condition scores (CS) and CS targets:

 Consider the following saying; 'The fat on their back is valuable going into a dry spell'.
 Experienced livestock managers use fat reserves to get through periods of feed deficit.
-Take time to assess CS and compare them to pre-set targets.
-To adequately feed livestock and meet their nutritional needs, feed provided (pasture & other) needs to vary for the time of year and stage of their breeding cycle.
-These metrics are readily available.
-We can help you to develop the skills to get it right.
+They effectively delay supplementary feeding until the CS falls by several units or even just half a CS unit fall can provide breathing space for big decisions such as stock reduction sales or feed purchases.
+The critical advice here is to practice and develop the necessary skills in CS assessment.
+Then, take time to assess CS and compare them to pre-set targets.
+To adequately feed livestock to properly meet their nutritional needs, feed provided (pasture & other) needs to vary in quality and quantity for the time of year and stage of their breeding cycle.
+We can help you to find and understand the necessary information, and to develop the skills to get correctly apply these skills.

 Know your stocking rates (DSE/Ha):

 It is important to understand the DSE concept and keep track of the DSEs that you have on the farm at any time.
 Paddock under crops or sown to new pastures may provide only limited grazing if any, so feed availability will vary from year to year for that reason.
-Also there is rainfall variability to consider.
-By simply keeping track of livestock classes, numbers and DSEs carried on a quarterly basis and observing feed in paddocks, each season the available Dry Matter (kg/DM/ha) in paddocks can be compared to previous years.
-If your farm is on the NSW Tablelands, taking photos plus recording anb few notes of feed in paddocks annually in late April, early May, will allow you to compare seasons and provide confidence of the winter feed position.
+Another important factor to consider is rainfall variability.
+Simply keeping track of livestock classes, numbers and DSEs carried on a quarterly basis and observing feed in paddocks each season, the available Dry Matter (kg/DM/ha) in paddocks can be compared to previous years.
+For NSW Tablelands farmers, taking photos plus simply recording of a few notes on feed in paddocks annually (late April/ early May and again in spring, early to mid-October), will allow you to compare seasons and provide you with the confidence that you have the best possible understanding of seasonal feed fluctuations / availability.
+This monitoring should be done at roughly the same times each year.

-Regular updates of prices movements and stock sales are critical to successfully plan stocking rates.
-Check livestock numbers at weekly sales and take note of the locations that they are coming from.
-That can inform you as to whether dry conditions are closing in.
-Have in your plans trigger points for selling less important / disposable livestock as feed supplies decline.
-Sometimes it is only a matter of a few days between good and poor prices in the sale-yards or on-line markets, so get informed and be prepared.
+Regular updates of livestock prices movements at regional stock sales is key to successfully planning of your stocking rates.
+Check livestock numbers at weekly sales and take note of where the animals are from.
+That can inform you as to whether dry conditions being experienced regionally and along with regional forecasts, what you should expect in your location in the near future.
+Have in your plans pre-set 'trigger points' for selling less important / more disposable livestock as feed supplies decline.
+Sometimes it is only a matter of a few days between good and poor prices in the sale-yards or on-line markets, so be informed and prepared, before the markets fall.

 Drought planning: